A handbook of holographic 4-point functions

 This handbook has presented explicit closed-form expressions for all renormalized holographic $4$-point functions derived from contact and exchange diagrams of scalar operators with dimensions $\Delta=2,3$ in $d=3$.
 The results were obtained using dimensional regularization.
 We saw that the half-integer scheme \eqref{special} is very convenient for carrying out explicit computations, and we also discussed how to change scheme and presented our results both in the half-integer scheme and the general scheme \eqref{genreg}.
 We believe this is the most extensive set of renormalized correlators of this kind currently available.
 Besides the listings given in the text, all our results are available in the accompanying Mathematica notebooks as explained in the previous section.

-There are many natural extensions of our work: \begin{itemize} \item Generalizations to cases involving both external and internal operators with spin. \item Analysis of even-dimensional spacetimes including $d=4$. \item Computations for more general operator dimensions. \end{itemize} In addition, as we hope to report soon \cite{toappear}, our results have immediate implications for the computation of wavefunction coefficients and correlators in de Sitter spacetime.
+There are many natural extensions of our work: \begin{itemize} \item Generalizations to cases involving both external and internal operators with spin. \item Analysis of even-dimensional spacetimes including $d=4$. \item Computations for more general operator dimensions. \end{itemize} As we have seen, there are also subtleties in using the OPE in momentum space and it would be interesting to understand how to set up the corresponding bootstrap program.
+Finally, as we hope to report soon \cite{toappear}, our results have immediate implications for the computation of wavefunction coefficients and correlators in de Sitter spacetime.